Basics of dento-alveolar CBCT interpretation (training at Level 2)

 This hands-on course is designed to train dentists to interpret and write reports on CBCT scans limited to dento-alveolar regions.
-The course content is modified from the “Level 2” training criteria published in the latest European guidelines.
+The course content is modified from the 'Level 2' training criteria published in the latest UK guidelines.

 This course is jointly hosted by the British Society of Dental and Maxillofacial Radiology (BSDMFR) and the Royal College of Surgeons of England and is delivered by experienced consultant dental maxillofacial radiologists.